ponywolf/ponytiled/README.md

 ### Watchouts

-* Only the most basic support for TSX files (also known as external tilesets), that means only tilesheet style for now
+* Only the most basic support for TSX files (also known as external tilesets)
+* Ellipse types are rendered as circles
-* Only supports XML or CSV layer data types
+* Only supports XML or CSV layer data types (see below)

 ![Setting up a CSV layer type](https://i.imgur.com/w2SImSf.png)